Brugman/acf-agency-workflow/README.md

 ## For your information

 - You can safely move existing Field Groups to a new location by editing them and setting a new JSON Save path.
 - Do not rename Field Group JSON files.
-For better performance this plugin grabs the Key from the filename, not from the inside of the file. (`group_5e287670568af.json`) Traditionally you could rename the JSON files and the Field Groups would still work.
+For better performance this plugin grabs the Key from the filename, not from the inside of the file.
+The Key inside `group_5e287670568af.json` is *group_5e287670568af*, by default.
+Traditionally you could rename the JSON files and the Field Groups would still work.
 - Remove and stop using `"private": true,` in your JSON.
-It's incompatible with this plugin.
+It will break this plugin.
+For the same-ish result, we hide the menu link instead.
 - There is no Field Group Trash anymore.
 The Field Group Trash link has been replaced with a Delete Permanently link.
 Traditional Trash has no JSON file, so it would get purged from the database by the sync functionality.
-To avoid confusion about this, it's been replaced with a Delete link.
+To avoid confusion about this, Trash has been replaced with a Delete link.
 - The Field Groups backend *menu link* has been removed on non-local environments to deter use.
-The page is still available however, if you visit `/edit.php?post_type=acf-field-group`.
+The page is still available however, if you visit the URL directly.

 ## Usage examples